Signalling

 Part Description

-This is the TEV Cleavage Site which is a particular amino acid sequence that the TEV protease detects and cleaves
+This is mutant form of TEV Cleavage Site which is a particular amino acid sequence that the TEV protease detects and cleaves

 Usage

-this figure illustrates the structure of TEV cleavage site (TCS(Q,G)) .
+this figure illustrates the structure of mutant form of TEV cleavage site (TCS(Q,G)) .

 This research investigated how adding a TEV cleavage site impacted the production and solubility of nine specific mammalian proteins within bacterial cells.
 It's important to note that only these nine proteins were examined, and they are not representative of a broader selection.
 Four distinct tags were employed in the experiment: His-L, His-S, TEV1, and TEV2